Certificate in Faith in Change and Conflict

 Additional nights can be booked at an extra payment for those travelling a distance in readiness for the (mid-morning) Monday start.

 A non-refundable deposit of £75.00 secures your place and is payable on your acceptance of the place offered.
-The balance of fees should be paid on arrival or before.
+The balance of fees should be paid up to 2 weeks before arrival.
+At this point key resource materials to allow pre-course reading and subject orientation will be sent to you.

 To apply for this short course, email email@example.com or call Pete Anderson on 01246 584203.